jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Test and set lock (TSL)

-- Hardware operation often supported by multiprocesssor computers
+- Hardware operation often supported by multiprocessor computers

 - Reads the contents of a memory address into a register and writes a nonzero value to that location